gSchool/ada-CS-Fundamentals-Internship/07-algorithms/algorithms-divide-conquer.md

 ##### !question

-Select all of the following which would be considered Divide and Conquer algorithms.
+Select all of the following which would be considered Divide/Decrease and Conquer algorithms.

 ##### !end-question